LilJamJam/Mudae/SecondarySeriesBundles.md

-# Empty Series and Bundles
+# Secondary Series and Bundles

 The following is a list of series and bundles on Mudae that have no main characters.